 What To Expect After Your Tonsillectomy

-Step-by-Step Guide to Getting through the First 10 Days after Your Tonsillectomy
+Step-by-Step Guide to Getting through the First 10 Days after Your Adult Tonsillectomy

-It is true that it can be tough to get your tonsils out as an adult.
+It’s true that it can be tough to have a tonsillectomy as an adult.
 Most adults have had many more years of infection than children, and their tonsils are bigger, leaving behind a bigger empty space that the body has to heal.
-But the good news is that the satisfaction rate after adult tonsillectomy is very high.
-By the time you have been through enough to want them removed, and have met surgical criteria, you will be very happy when they are gone!
+But the good news is that the satisfaction rate after an adult tonsillectomy is very high.
+By the time you’ve been through enough to want them removed, and have met surgical criteria, you’ll be very happy when they’re gone!

-The surgery is performed by our expertly trained board certified Otolaryngologists (ENT’s) under general anesthesia and takes about 20 minutes.
+An adult tonsillectomy is performed by our expertly trained board certified ENT doctors, also referred to as or tonsil doctors, under general anesthesia and takes about 20 minutes to perform.

 For both children and adults, we prefer Coblation Technology, an alternative to traditional tonsillectomy techniques.
 Coblation Technology combines radiofrequency energy and saline to create a plasma field which then dissolves tonsil tissue at a cooler temperature than technologies like electrocautery (which is the traditional method).
 Because the Coblation Wand is exact (it dissolves tonsil tissue molecule by molecule) and we use cooler temperatures, damage to surrounding tissue is minimized.

-It is OK to eat soft solid food on the second or third day after tonsillectomy, but many people do not feel up to eating any solid food at all for 7-10 days.
-That is OK, and not abnormal.
+It is OK to eat soft solid food on the second or third day after an adult tonsillectomy, but many people do not feel up to eating any solid food at all for 7-10 days.
+That’s OK, and not abnormal.
 You can drink enough calories and also get adequate nutrition with meal supplements like Boost or Ensure.

 Strange things can happen to the tongue.
 It may become covered with a thick white coating, or it may even develop sores or ulcers.
 It can even be a little numb or even feel hard to control, but this is very rare.
-All this is part of the post op experience and will resolve once you start eating again.
+This is all part of the post-op experience and will resolve once you start eating again.